 Cable burning is a crime.

-Cable burning removes plastic and other insulation materials from the cable, to recover the metal.
-The metal is taken to a scrap metal merchant and sold.
+The illegal activity of burning cable takes place to remove plastic and other insulation materials from the cable.
+The metal recovered from this is taken to a scrap metal merchant and sold.

-It is commonly found that cables have been stolen due to the increasing demand for recycled metals such as copper.
+It is often found that cables have been stolen and illegally burnt due to the increasing demand for recycled metals such as copper.

 Cable burning often takes place in unattended fires.
-This can create a fire safety risk to those who come in close contact, due to the explosive nature of the metals and associated electrical components.
+This can create a fire safety risk to those who come in close contact.
+The metals are explosive in nature.
+This is due to the metals and associated electrical components.

 People carrying out cable burning are not the only ones in danger.

-The local community is also at risk due to the release of harmful substances such as dioxins, heavy metal and other forms of toxic pollutants that can lead to health issues such as -
+The local community is also at risk due to the release of harmful substances.
+Dioxins, heavy metal and other forms of toxic pollutants can lead to health issues such as -

-Landowners affected by people carrying out cable burning on their land are responsible for clearing any wastes associated with this activity and should take steps to prevent persons from entering the land.
+Landowners affected by people carrying out cable burning on their land are responsible for clearing any wastes associated with this activity.
+They should take steps to prevent persons from entering the land.

 Report cable burning